Surveillance Studies Network

 The Surveillance Studies Network (SSN) is a non-profit academic association dedicated to the study of surveillance in all its forms.
 It was founded in 2006 as a charitable company registered in the UK.
 Its purpose is to support an international, transdisciplinary academic community researching and teaching about surveillance in society.
 The SSN publishes the journal Surveillance & Society, holds biennial conferences, makes awards, and provides small research grants.

 Officers and governance

-Current Directors include Azadeh Akbari, Fernanda Bruno, Julia Chan, David Murakami Wood, Bryce Newell, and Gavin Smith.
-Previous Directors include Rosamunde van Brakel, Kirstie Ball, Pete Fussey, Stephen Graham, David Lyon, Torin Monahan, Clive Norris, Joshua Reeves, Emmeline Taylor, Dean Wilson, Nils Zurawski.
+Current Directors include Azadeh Akbari, Julia Chan, David Murakami Wood, Bryce Newell, and Gavin Smith.
+Previous Directors include Rosamunde van Brakel, Kirstie Ball, Fernanda Bruno, Pete Fussey, Stephen Graham, David Lyon, Torin Monahan, Clive Norris, Joshua Reeves, Emmeline Taylor, Dean Wilson, Nils Zurawski.

 Membership

 Membership is open to any individual interested in the study of surveillance in society.